rheinonen/rheinonen.github.io/_pages/about.md

 Not to be confused with [this guy](https://www.inforum.com/news/fargo/have-you-seen-this-man-fargo-police-say-he-is-armed-and-dangerous).

-I am a theoretical studying turbulence in plasmas and fluids as well as animal behavior emergent from interaction with fluid substrates.
-My recent research has focused on olfactory search using Bayesian methods.
+I am a theoretical studying turbulence in plasmas and fluids as well as animal behavior emergent from interaction with fluid environments.
+My recent research has focused on olfactory search using Bayesian methods and reinforcement learning.

 Besides academic stuff, I play classical viola and chess.